0x23r0/audits/README.md

 # About 0x23r0

 I started in Web3 security in February 2023 and have since continued auditing part-time while working full-time as a software engineer, during which I have identified over 100 vulnerabilities across different protocols.
-My audits on Code4rena are mostly performed under my second alias, "hunter_w3b."
+Some of my audits are performed under my second alias, "hunter_w3b."

 For private audit or consulting requests, please reach out to me via Twitter (@0x23r0), Telegram (@Hashmattabibi), or Discord (0x23r0).